gmmack/Searches/README.md

 # Searches
-Contains python implementations of several search algorithms, uninformed and heuristic
+Contains python implementations of several search algorithms, both uninformed and heuristic

 **Uninformed** contains an implementation of DFS and BFS, run on a graph of Romania, implemented as a dict.